 Let’s face it: Mondays kinda blow.
 But we can learn to embrace the start of each week.

-I love the popularized term to describe this affliction: The Sunday Night Scaries.
+I love the popularized term to describe this affliction: The Monday Scaries.
 How appropriate, considering Halloween is right around the corner.
 It’s easy to understand how this problem can blow up a peaceful, lazy Sunday.

 If you hate your job, your brain signals impending conflict and stress.
 You’ve been conditioned to hate Mondays, and that’s the heart of the matter we’ve got to solve.

 What Are the Main Causes of Monday Scaries?

 In my experience, the number one cause of this problem is the mental pattern we’ve formed.
 Ever since childhood, we’ve been on a schedule.
 Monday through Friday means school.
 Saturday and Sunday we get to sleep in, play, and watch cartoons.
 Heck, even mom and dad are happier!